Washington Firearms Rights Restoration

 Restoration requires a period of crime-free time since conviction or release from custody on the underlying conviction.
 For eligible felonies, the law requires five years without any criminal offenses.
 For misdemeanors like Assault in the Fourth Degree (Domestic Violence) the period is three years.

 Based upon this information, if you think you may be eligible, the next step is to determine exactly which crime you were convicted of and when.
 For Washington convictions, the easiest way to discover your record is to run your criminal history via the Washington State Patrol at the following site:

-For a $12.00 fee, this link will provide you with a printable report detailing WSPs understanding of your criminal history.
+For an $11.00 fee, this link will provide you with a printable report detailing WSPs understanding of your criminal history.
 We receive a large number of firearms related inquiries, so please have this information ready before calling or emailing.